Why I Started AgerTechAI Consulting AS

 Then, about two years ago, I got sick.
 The kind of sick that forces you to stop and rethink everything.
 When your health pulls the brakes, you don't get to keep running on autopilot.
 You have to ask yourself what you actually want to spend your time on.

-The answer was clear.
-Technology and AI had gone from a side interest to the thing I cared most about.
-The gap I kept seeing — companies struggling to make sense of new tools, spending money on solutions nobody asked for, getting sold hype instead of help — that was a problem I knew I could do something about.
+The gap I see — companies struggling to make sense of new tools, spending money on solutions nobody asked for, getting sold hype instead of help — that's a problem I know I can do something about.

 Want to work with someone who's been on both sides?
 Get in touch.